duythanh545/movie_json_app/README.md

 # movie_app
-Using Json file on this device to bind it to view.
+Using Json file on this device and bind it to view.